Updated March 17, 2023.

 Health and Safety Policies

-GSA asks all attendees to act responsibly.
-Please do not travel to or attend the conference if you are sick, have been exposed to anyone with a documented or suspected case of COVID-19 within 10 days, or exhibit any symptoms of COVID-19.
-If you experience any symptoms before picking up your conference lanyard or develop symptoms at any time while onsite, do not enter the conference space and contact GSAConferences@genetics-gsa.org.
+Broadly, GSA asks all attendees to act responsibly to protect their own health and that of other attendees.
+Please do not travel to or attend the conference if you are sick, exhibiting symptoms of COVID-19, or have tested positive for COVID-19 within 10 days.
+If you experience any symptoms before picking up your conference lanyard or develop symptoms at any time while on-site, do not enter the conference space and contact GSAConferences@genetics-gsa.org.

 GSA may implement other safety measures as needed.
 GSA will meet or exceed all local government health policies and venue requirements for face coverings, social distancing, and other measures.
 We will continue to share updates via this webpage and conference emails.